Comparisons

 |---|---|---|

-| Price | Public self-serve tiers, listed from $9.99/mo (Connect) to $1,399.99/mo (Amplify); free Starter plan | Pro at $39/mo, or $29/mo billed yearly ($348/yr, save 26%); 3-day trial, card required; no free tier |
+| Price | Public self-serve tiers, listed from $9.99/mo (Connect) to $1,399.99/mo (Amplify); free Starter plan | Pro at $39/mo, or $29/mo billed yearly ($348/yr, save 26%); no free tier; 14-day money-back guarantee |

 | Primary job | Reporting your own apps’ real performance | Researching the market and competitors with estimates |

-| Data source | Your store accounts (App Store Connect, Google Play) plus tracked store data | Public App Store signals, run through a transparent heuristic |
+| Data source | Your store accounts (App Store Connect, Google Play) plus tracked store data | Public market-wide signals interpreted by a proprietary model; no account access |

 | Own-app analytics | Yes — actual sales, downloads, subscriptions, ad spend | No account sync; your app gets the same public-signal estimates as any other |

-| Market estimates | Upper tiers — unlimited estimates listed on Boost at $599.99/mo | Core feature: estimates for 762,000+ iOS apps on every Pro account |
+| Market estimates | Upper tiers — unlimited estimates listed on Boost at $599.99/mo | Core feature: estimates for 3.6M+ apps across both stores, on every Pro account |

-| Keywords | Rank tracking for your terms, 25–2,500 by tier | Keyword research with heuristic scores plus competitor keyword gaps |
+| Keywords | Rank tracking for your terms, 25–2,500 by tier | Difficulty, popularity and opportunity scoring, competitor keyword gaps, and daily rank tracking on the App Store (Play ranks aren’t tracked) |

-| Stores | Multi-store, including Google Play | iOS App Store only |
+| Stores | Multi-store, including Google Play | 3.6M+ apps indexed across the App Store and Google Play (1.1M+ iOS, 2.5M+ Play) |

-| API | API access listed from the cheapest paid tier | REST API + MCP, 5,000 credits/mo on Pro, plus CSV export |
+| API | API access listed from the cheapest paid tier | REST API + MCP server, 5,000 credits/mo on Pro, plus CSV export |

 When is Appfigures the better pick?